slanska/flexilite/doc/RDBMS.md

 #### Half defined relations

-Despite of "R" _relations_ are actually half cooked in RDBMS.
+Despite of "R" char in **RDBMS**, _relations_ are actually half cooked in RDBMS.
 Even though relations are defined via foreign key, so they are generally known to the database, this knowledge adds very little to real usage - one needs to apply knowledge of the definition every time when 2 tables have to be joined together.
 This is unnecessary complication.